 Get the most of every virtual appointment.

-Even though your appointment is via the phone, don’t just sit back in your favorite TV chair and relax.
+Even though your appointment is via the phone or computer, don’t just sit back in your favorite TV chair and relax.
 You need to prepare for these appointments the same way you would prepare for any in-person medical appointment.
 For instance, write down your questions prior to your appointment.
 And have a list of medications taken, along with a record of your symptoms and side effects.
 Additionally, as with any appointment, make sure your doctor understands your concerns, listens to your story, and answers your questions.
 Finally, make sure you understand next steps.

 For more information on getting the most out of every appointment, read these blog posts: